Sjors/dao-challenge-blog/source/_posts/challenge-6.md

 		recipient.receiveTokens.value(tokens * tokenPrice)(tokens);
 	}

-On the receiving end a number of things need to be checked.
-Obviously we want to make sure the amount of ether matches the number of tokens.
+On the receiving end, a number of things need to be checked.
+Obviously, we want to make sure the amount of ether matches the number of tokens.
 But we also want to make sure nobody is messing with us.
-To that end `receiveTokens()` ensures that the sender is actually a `DaoAccount` and that this `DaoAccount` belongs to the parent `DaoChallenge`.
+To that end, `receiveTokens()` ensures that the sender is actually a `DaoAccount` and that this `DaoAccount` belongs to the parent `DaoChallenge`:

 	function receiveTokens(uint256 tokens) {
 		// Check that the sender is a DaoAccount and belongs to our DaoChallenge